Skip to main content

 4. Memorial Chapel

 a.
-Customers can request sound equipment for the Chapel through the Chapel office.
+Customers can request sound equipment for the Chapel through the Chapel Office.
 All of the sound equipment is included in the price of the rental.

 TICKET SERVICES